 Let’s break it down into the basics:

-What are the types of EMR systems?
+Different types of EMR systems

 To make things a bit more complicated, there are quite a few types of EMR systems out there, and the difference between them is not exactly cut-and-dried.